 General health concerns

-We ask all service users to stay at home and do not attend a service if you have:
+Please remember to stay at home and do not attend a health service if you have:

 - a high temperature